-Packing travel emergency kits for your car will help you stay safe and minimize the inconvenience of an unexpected breakdown.
+Packing a travel emergency kit for your car will help you stay safe and minimize the inconvenience of an unexpected breakdown.
 Keep the following items in your trunk for everyday travel and extra insurance during longer trips.

 Flashlight: If your car suffers an electrical malfunction, a flashlight may be the only light you have on a dark highway.
-Invest in a good one and make sure the batteries are fresh.
+Invest in a good one for your travel emergency kit and make sure the batteries are fresh.

 Jumper cables: Dead batteries are common, so a good set of jumper cables is a must to get you out of a jam and back on the road.